M-Marvin/APP-SerialPortUtility/README.md

 * line based, enter and edit content before sending with enter, if an LF or CR is appended to the text can also be configured
 * raw input mode, only available on windows, each key typed is transmitted over serial instantly

+## Virtual Serial Ports

+The utilities contain an virtual serial port driver which allows the creation of virtual serial ports.
+These ports can be used for an arbitrary application to expose an virtual port to an another application, which can connect to it like to any other serial prot.
+The backing application of the virtual port receives all data and configurations which are applied to the virtual port.

+NOTE: The virtual serial functionality is not yet supported on linux

 ## Serial Over Ethernet/IP

 An low latancy real time serial over ethernet protocoll to allow an remote serial port to be linked to an local on over ethernet, while keeping the latency even for small single character messages as low as possible.